S1r0ke/IST-main/README.md

 # IST-main 💀
-Czech programe to help with engineering work.
+Czech program to help with engineering work.
 I know that my code is messy.
 Idc tho 💀